bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+P2T (Pix2Text).
+An Open-Source Python3 tool with SMALL models for recognizing layouts, tables, math formulas (LaTeX), and text in images, converting them into Markdown format.
+A free alternative to Mathpix, empowering seamless conversion of visual content into text-based representations.
+80+ languages are supported: https://github.com/breezedeus/pix2text

+LiveContainer is an app launcher (not emulator or hypervisor) that allows you to run iOS apps inside it: https://github.com/LiveContainer/LiveContainer

 The Firehound project is scanning and indexing apps that expose and leak sensitive user data in AppStore: https://firehound.covertlabs.io/

+Webvetted.
 Automated OSINT service that performs 60-second background checks on individuals, sellers, or websites.
 Accepts names, e-commerce links (eBay, Amazon, AliExpress), Social networks or domains to surface scam reports, domain history, social profiles, and trust indicators: https://webvetted.com/

+Keifu.
+Git genealogy, untangled.
+A TUI for navigating commit graphs with color and clarity: https://github.com/trasta298/keifu

+TeleBotList.
+A cool collection of awesome Telegram bots source code hosted on GitHub: https://github.com/MoonWalker440/TeleBotList

 Complience Check Lite.
 An information and analytical tool for identifying formal, hierarchical, and regulatory inconsistencies in documents, orders, and court decisions: https://github.com/gogi2305/compliance-check-lite